grafana/pyroscope/docs/sources/deploy-kubernetes/tanka-jsonnet.md

    tk env set environments/default --server-from-context=$(kubectl config current-context)
    ```

-1. Decide if you want to run Pyroscope in the monolithic or the micro-services mode
+1. Decide if you want to run Pyroscope in the monolithic or the microservices mode

   - Option A) For monolithic mode the file `environments/default/main.jsonnet`, should look like;